Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

-MCT Oil & CBD: Why CBD Carrier Oils Matter
+MCT Oil & CBD: Understanding CBD Carrier Oils

-Companies use several different CBD carrier oils for their products, depending on the result they are going for.
+Companies use several different CBD carrier oils for their products, depending on the result they’re going for.
+When you need to buy CBD Oil in Canada, understanding the formulation including carrier oils is important.
 Some use MCT oil and CBD, others use hemp seed oil, and still others, like us, use a mixture of both.

 Much focus has been put on CBD and its effectiveness, but what many people don’t realize is that the carrier oil in your CBD oil plays a huge part in how bio-available it is; this ultimately affects how well your CBD will work.